Praqma/staci/README.md

 ## Important information
 - Remember to turn off SE-LINUX and APPAMOR.
 - Application linking does now yet work.
 Confluence looses its users, when administrated from Jira.
+- This is now done with the script ./bin/init-mysql.sh and ran automaticly by install.sh

 ## Preperation
 - Create a folder structure in /data where a user with uid has full read-write access.